Throughout the month of November, we will be focusing on diabetes, covering a number of topics related to the condition.

 - Download our T1D discussion guide to share with your doctor or endocrinologist.

 We're adding more resources every day.
 Don't miss out!
-Sign up for your free family account.
+Browse more conditions and resources.

 About ERICA SALERNO-SABASTIANI, PhD

 Erica is a senior medical writer at Jumo Health, proud momma of a type 1 diabetic, recently diagnosed type 1 diabetic, singer, loves to laugh and make people laugh.